Energy from hydrogen

 Additional hydrogen production and storage capabilities

-Thanks to our flexible, whole energy system approach, we are able to offer increased hydrogen production and storage capabilities across the Translational Energy Research Centre and the Sustainable Aviation Fuels Innovation Centre.
+Thanks to our flexible, whole energy system approach, we offer significant hydrogen production and storage capabilities across the Translational Energy Research Centre and the Sustainable Aviation Fuels Innovation Centre.

-We are able to produce up to 150m³/h of green hydrogen, as well as additional blue hydrogen production capabilities.
-In total, we can store 1500Nm3 of hydrogen at 200 bar, which can be distributed across both sites.
+We are able to produce up to 150m³/h of green hydrogen.
+In total, we can store 1500Nm3 of hydrogen in two facilities operated at 30 bar and 200 bar (450Nm3 at 200 bar and 1050Nm3 at 30 bar), which can be distributed across both sites.

 Specific areas of interest